 5. COFFEE FILTERS

-Coffee filters are such an inexpensive and fun item to include in your homemade kit.
+Coffee filters are inexpensive and fun to include in your homemade kit.
 Combine art and solubility science with these easy ideas…

 6. COTTON BALLS